 - Carry just enough cash to buy what you need.
 Switching to cash-only payments doesn’t automatically solve your problem.
 If you empty your bank account and stuff all your money in your wallet, you will soon find yourself spending more than you can afford.
 When going shopping, calculate the amount of money you will require, and withdraw just enough to purchase what you need.
 That way you won’t be tempted to buy items that are outside of your budget.

-- Use the envelope approach: The success of your cash diet depends on how much you can save each month.
+- Use the envelope approach.
+The success of your cash diet depends on how much you can save each month.
 At the beginning of each month, withdraw just enough cash to cover your expenses and divide it under headings like groceries, gas and entertainment.
-Put the cash for each category in a labeled envelope and make sure that you use the money only for that purpose.
+Put the cash for each category in a labelled envelope and make sure that you use the money only for that purpose.
 If you run out of cash in your grocery envelope, it means you either have to cut the budget for another category, or lower the budget for your groceries.

-Starting a cash only diet can be challenging, but it can also be very rewarding as you begin to live within your means and really see where your money is going.
+Starting a cash-only diet can be challenging, but it can also be very rewarding as you begin to live within your means and really see where your money is going.
 Need more help paying down your debts?
 Contact Credit Counselling Services of Atlantic Canada to get started on a personalized debt management plan that fits your budget.